diogoff/plasma-disruptions/README.md

 This repository contains a neural network to predict disruptions from bolometer data in two different ways:

-* Time to disruption: predicts the remaining time towards an impending disruption.
+* Time to disruption (`ttd`): predicts the remaining time towards an impending disruption.
 In this case, the model is trained on disruptive pulses only.

-* Probability of disruption: predicts whether the current pulse is disruptive or not.
+* Probability of disruption (`prd`): predicts whether the a pulse is disruptive or not.
 In this case, the model is trained on both disruptive and non-disruptive pulses.

 ## Requirements

-- Keras, TensorFlow
+- Keras

 ## Instructions